Music Could Be the Next Best Treatment for Pain

 They also speculated that the secret sauce that explains the 5-decibel effect was its ability to trigger defensive instincts in the mice.
 If so, a fight-or-flight response would have lowered their perceptions of pain as the mice focused on more pressing concerns, like avoiding a potential threat.
 “From an evolutionary perspective, it makes sense that sound-driven defense behaviors are acutely accompanied by pain suppression,” the Kuners wrote.

-Even still, we need to study this phenomenon in depth before we can start firing off pain-relieving noises to patients in need.
+Even so, we need to study this phenomenon in more depth before we can start firing off pain-relieving noises to patients in need.

 “Using rodents to study how music and sound are related to pain presents major challenges, not least because it is unknown how animals perceive music,” the Kuners wrote.